ajitid/stellate/README.md

 1. Clone this repository
 1. Install golang
-1. Run `go build -ldflags "-H=windowsgui"` in the project root.
+1. Run `go build -ldflags "-H=windowsgui"` in the project root (this may take few mins to complete).
 A file called stellate.exe will be built.
 1. Open Windows Explorer and copy this file.
 Then press <kbd>Win</kbd>+<kbd>R</kbd> key and type `shell:startup`.
 Right click and Paste Shortcut.
 1. Double click on this shortcut.
 The program will run.